 You can stay on Nusa Ceningan

 It’s possible to stay on Nusa Ceningan.
 There aren’t any major Nusa Ceningan hotels; however, there are a few different accommodation options.
 We saw many buildings going up all over the island so expect more options in the future.
 Some good ocean view spots are The Bridge Huts and Svaha Private Villas Ceningan.
-The other option is to stay on Nusa Lembongan and head over the yellow bridge whenever you want!
+The other option is to stay on Nusa Lembongan and head over the yellow bridge whenever possible!

-Places to stay on Nusa Lembongan
+Places To Stay On Nusa Lembongan

-- The Niti Hut’s: A great mid-range option that offers a beautiful garden with pool and free breakfast.
+- The Niti Hut’s: A great mid-range option that offers a beautiful garden with a pool and free breakfast.